The Graham Cracker Pie Crust Recipe that never lets me down. It’s sweet, buttery, and sturdy with the perfect crumbs-to-butter ratio.

 Switch Things Up

-• Mini crusts: Grease or line mini muffin tin.
-Press 1 tbsp crust into each cavity and up the sides.
-Use a bottle cap to flatten.
-Chill 15–20 mins, bake at 350°F for 10 mins.
+• Mini crusts: Grease or line a mini muffin tin.
+Press 1 tbsp crust mixture into each cavity and up the sides.
+Use the cap from your milk bottle to compress and flatten.
+Bake at 350°F for 10 minutes.
 Cool fully, then gently remove and fill.

-• No-bake crust: Freeze for 10 mins or chill for 20 to firm up before filling.
+• No-bake crust: Freeze for 10 minutes to firm up before filling.

-• Chocolate crust: Use chocolate or cinnamon grahams or try this Oreo crust.
+• Chocolate crust: Use chocolate or cinnamon graham crackers or try this Oreo crust.

 Graham Cracker Pie Crust Recipe FAQs